 The visual Minnesota Codes are sent to the Coordinating Center for data entry and comparison with the computer-generated codes.
 Adjudication between the visual code and the computer code is performed by two electrocardiographers only on ECGs that have a discrepancy involving any Q-code, or any ST or T wave changes (4-1, 4-2, 5-1, 5-2 or 9-2).
-The Coordinating Center determines the IDs that have any of these discrepancies and sends a report form to the Minnesota Coding Center listing the ID, acrostic, date and time of ECG, the visual codes and the computer codes.
-These ECGs are examined and the adjudicated codes are recorded on the report form which is returned to the Coordinating Center.
+The Coordinating Center determines the IDs that have any of these discrepancies and sends a report form to the Minnesota ECG Coding Center listing the ID, acrostic, date and time of ECG, the visual codes and the computer codes.
+These ECGs are examined and the adjudicated codes are entered into an adjudication record that is sent to the Coordinating Center.
 The Coordinating Center adds the adjudicated codes to the data base as the definitive Minnesota Codes for the IDs involved.